 When Should I Stop Feeding My Dog Puppy Food?

 For instance, if your dog spends most days snoozing on the couch, feed less on those days.
 But, if you take him on a 5-mile hike in the mountains on Saturday, then you'll want to feed him extra food on Saturday evening and maybe even Sunday morning to help his muscles recover.
 If the weather is extremely hot or cold, your pet may need a little more food because of metabolic changes associated with temperature change.
-Illness or injury will also alter nutrient requirements.
+Illness or injury can also alter nutrient requirements – checking in with your vet can help you decide if you’re ever unsure of how much.

-Did you just adopt a puppy?
-That's so cool!
-Let's celebrate with 40% off our Puppy Food!
+Let's celebrate with a special coupon good for *40% off our delicious puppy food!
 Use this code at checkout: PUPPY40